neryus/email-designer-resources/README.md

 **[Ribbet](https://www.ribbet.com/app)** as creators claim it's Photoshop alternative, that can be used inside your browser.
 At least it's good to slice provided email design in jpg, png or gif.
 As alternative for Photoshop it not support psd or pdf format.
 Some features available only for registered users.

 There is available [Chrome app](https://chrome.google.com/webstore/detail/ribbet-photo-editor/bikpkcdadljalhghbbipfkkhocppkhob).
 No login or account required.

+##Image optimization
+[ImageOptim](https://imageoptim.com/mac) is a good application for MAC users only, also there is web service, but it's in beta at the time of typing.
+Probably worth trying.

+##Miscellaneous

 **[PlaceIt](https://placeit.net/)** makes it easy to create beautiful screenshots of your website, application or any other digital product.